Perry Mason: The Case of the Sulky Girl

 The murder victim was a philanderer, in whose absence his wife was having an affair with the accused.
 The latter’s secretary committed the murder, brandishing a pistol to ward off threats to fire her boss.
 Mason proposes to defend her on grounds of self-defense against a wielded poker.

 Aside from the jokes, there is a surrealistic transformation of the vixen from vagabond to helpmate, and the jokes themselves resolve into the name of the studio.
-A difficult theme related both to The Goldwyn Follies and A Countess from Hong Kong.
+A difficult theme related both to Marshall’s The Goldwyn Follies and Chaplin’s A Countess from Hong Kong.

-Perry Mason: The Case of the Crooked Candle
+The Case of the Crooked Candle

 E cosi desio me mena.
 A man obtains a Mexican divorce and remarries, buys a parcel of land that sheep may safely graze and evicts them to drill oil.
 His own office assistant plans to elope with his second wife, his own foreman murders him for the same reason.